 Migrations: A World on the Move is a podcast that seeks to understand our world through the interconnected movements that shape it.

 With each episode, postdoc Eleanor Paynter speaks with experts who highlight how multidisciplinary, multispecies perspectives on migration help us understand key global issues.
-In our current season, we explore the idea of waiting, recognizing experiences of limbo, uncertainty, and delay as core to understanding the dynamics of migration.
-Listen now to our current season, or take a look back at our first season.
+In our current season, we explore the idea of crossing in both physical and figurative ways with new guest host Elena Bellina.
+Subscribe to the show so you don't miss an episode, and take a look back at our first season.